Paris, the French capital of 2.2 million residents, is the newest member of the BreatheLife campaign.

 “Cutting air pollution emissions and implementing the Paris Agreement on climate change are complementary, and there is a big potential gain for public health and liveability of our city, so, for us, taking this action is a logical decision,” she said.

 Those public health benefits could be considerable.
 In 2016, the City found that 1.4 million of its residents were exposed to annual nitrogen dioxide concentrations that exceeded European limits and 200,000 people to PM10 concentrations above European thresholds for more than 35 days in the year.
-It also found that the whole population of Île de France, the region in which Paris is the capital, was exposed to annual concentrations of PM2.5— the most harmful air pollutant from traffic— higher than World Health Organization standards.
+It also found that the whole population of Île de France, the region in which Paris is the capital, was exposed to annual concentrations of PM2.5— the most harmful air pollutant from traffic— higher than World Health Organization guidelines.

 “The City of Paris is convinced that air pollution represents a major health risk for all, and that measures must be taken at all levels of society to raise awareness of the issues and act to improve the health and well-being of the people,” she said.